yagasoft/Logger/README.md

   + Logs are stored in '[program_folder]/var/logs/'.
   + Log files' names are a time-stamp of when the log started.
   + Log files are in plain text.

+### Notes:

+  + Versioning is based on API compatibility, so v9.01.245 of this library can work with v9.12.985, but v8.58.158 can not work with v9.12.985 and vice versa.
+This essentially means that if the major version changes, you have to revise all dependencies for this library and any that depend on it as well.

 <br>